ilusi0n/Tvshowsbox/README.md

 * A script written in python that manages all your Shows in a sqlite database.
 * It supports animes and TV Shows.
 You can also add whatever you want to the wanted list like movies, series, your cat's name, etc
 * Version 0.1
-* I'm quite new in python, so don't expect a really good code.

 ### Why you did this? ###